What are Sectoral Mutual Funds

 4 mins

-These funds are suited for investors who are ready to accept higher risks in exchange for the potential of higher returns in a volatile market.
-In this article, we'll explore what sectoral mutual funds are, how they operate, and their benefits.
+These funds are suitable for investors who are comfortable with higher risk and are seeking the possibility of higher returns over the long term.
+In this article, we explain what sectoral mutual funds are, how they work, and the key benefits they offer.

 What are sectoral mutual funds?